jackyhuynh/Linux_Shell/README.md

 ## Running the tests

 Explain how to run the automated tests for this system:
-* [Linux Compilers](https://askubuntu.com/questions/61408/what-is-a-command-to-compile-and-run-c-programs#:~:text=The%20simplest%20way%20to%20compile%20a%20C%2B%2B%20program,only%20compiler%20capable%20of%20compiling%20the%20Linux%20kernel.)- Locate the home folder that contain the program (by using the cd command).
+* [Linux Compilers](https://askubuntu.com/questions/61408/what-is-a-command-to-compile-and-run-c-programs#:~:text=The%20simplest%20way%20to%20compile%20a%20C%2B%2B%20program,only%20compiler%20capable%20of%20compiling%20the%20Linux%20kernel.)- Locate the home folder that contains the program (by using the cd command).
 Call the g++ compiler and execute.
 * [Visual Studio Command Line](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compiling-a-native-cpp-program-on-the-command-line?view=msvc-160)

 ### Result